stadust/pointercrate/doc/250_users/200_patch_user.md

 <div class='info-yellow'>
 <b>Access Restrictions:</b><br>
-Access to this endpoint requires at least `MODERATOR` permissions.
+Access to this endpoint requires are explained below!
 </div>

 Modifies a given user.

+To modify the `display_name`, you need to be at least `Moderator`.
+To modify the `permissions`, you must have a strictly higher permission that those you want to assign

 Note that if you only have `MODERATOR` but not `ADMINISTRATOR` permissions, you can only modify a users `display_name`, not their permissions.